 Introducing the Creative Robotix Platform for Education and Research

 Robots are forecast by many people to be the next major market for technology, following the smart phone.
 For those of you that are interested learning more about this technology and acquiring practical hands-on knowledge we have created a family of versatile robot building platforms that form an educational environment which can be customised in numerous ways ranging from designing the robot’s skin (i.e. giving the robot the appearance you want) through to designing your own software or hardware (giving the robot the functionality you want).
 Our educational platform CRE is a fully customizable humanoid platform, which can be 3D printed, and constructed for less than $30.
-For those of you that do not have access to3D printing you can either buy the entire kit from us (including the plastic body members) or wait for us the release the design instructions for a version that will be made from and which will be made using a knife to cut out a foam board body.
+For those of you that do not have access to3D printing you can either buy the entire kit from us (including the plastic body members) or wait for us to release the design instructions for versions that can be made from more accessible materials, such as foam board, which can be crafted out of the board with knife (adult supervision required).
 Our research platform, CRR, is similar to the educational platform but uses higher precision servos and motors, plus it includes options for a greater range of sensors and actuators.

 The Creative-Robotix Educational (CRE) platform (This is the most basic, and cheapest, platform we offer, students build this and add their own skins)